The Life and Work of Alan Allbon

 Contact was evidently made, as a result of which Allbon-Saunders negotiated a contract under which they would produce gear blanks for Mike Hewland.
 Since this was a production issue rather than an engineering challenge, Ted Saunders apparently siezed it with both hands, considering it as "his" area from that point onwards.

 Having found Ted Saunders something to do, Alan Allbon remained hard at work drawing up the design for the first of what he intended to be a range of model engines to be marketed under the Allbon-Saunders name.
 This was the A-S 55, a superb little 0.55 cc diesel engine which became very highly regarded by its users.
-The engine bore the very clear imprint of its Allbon heritage, being constructed in many ways along the lines of the iconic Allbon Merlin while sharing the bore and stroke measurements of the ground-breaking Dart.
+The engine bore the very clear imprint of its Allbon heritage, being constructed in many ways along the lines of the iconic Allbon Merlin while sharing the bore and stroke measurements of Alan's ground-breaking Dart.

 The initial announcement of the A-S 55 appeared in the “Motor Mart” feature of the November 1959 issue of “Aeromodeller” magazine, together with a photo of the engine.
 The introductory advertisement appeared in the December 1959 issue of the same magazine, just in time for the Christmas rush.